VesperAkshay/qr-code-generator/README.md

 3. Commit your changes *(git commit -m 'Add some feature').*
 4. Push to the branch *(git push origin feature/your-feature).*
 5. Open a Pull Request.

+To maintain quality and consistency, please adhere to the following guidelines:
+1. Code Style: Follow the coding style used throughout the project.
+Clean, readable code with comments is always appreciated.
+2. Commits: Write meaningful commit messages.
+3. Pull Requests: Make sure PRs are focused, well-explained, and reference any issues they address.
+4. Testing: Ensure that your changes are well-tested locally and don’t break existing functionality.

 <hr>